-One of the other ways that Robinhood separates itself is by offering crypto trading, something that no one else offers.
+One of the other ways that Robinhood separates itself is by offering crypto trading, something that no other traditional brokerage offers.
 The layout is simple and easy to use, not requiring you to have investor experience to start investing.

 It also offers a stock for free whenever you’re directed to use the app by a current Robinhood user.
 This could be anything from stock in Prospect Capital to stock in Apple.